Entanglement Phase Transition in Chaotic non-Hermitian Systems: Entanglement In non-Hermitian transverse field Ising model

 \section{Entanglement In non-Hermitian transverse field Ising model}

 The first model we consider is the transverse field Ising model with longitudinal non-Hermitian terms.
 Its Hamiltonian can be written as:

 where $\sigma_j^x,\sigma_j^y,\sigma_j^z$ are Pauli operators of the spin at site $j$, and $J$ denotes nearest-neighbor coupling strength. $\gamma$ is the homogeneous dissipation rate of each spin.
-In this paper, we focus on the case with periodic boundary condition, and set the coupling strength $J=1$. \\
+Notice that the non-Hermitian term $-\frac{i\gamma}{4}\sum_{j=1}^{N}\sigma_j^z$ is different from that in Eq. (\ref{eq1}).
+Henceforth, we focus on the case with periodic boundary condition, and set the coupling strength $J=1$. \\